Manhasset, New York: History

 The North Hempstead Town Hall opened in Manhasset on Plandome Road in 1907.
 Town councilmen had previously been meeting in Roslyn taverns after North Hempstead split away from Hempstead in 1775.

 The Manhasset Valley School, originally built to serve the children of the help on the local Gold Coast Estates, eventually came to serve Manhasset's African American community, and was closed in the 1960s by a desegregation lawsuit.
 It is still standing and is currently used as a community center.
 The centrally located but antiquated Plandome Road School was demolished in the early 1970s, having been replaced by the new Shelter Rock Elementary School in North Hills by 1969.
 Currently, Mary Jane Davies Green sits on the site of the old school.

 Manhasset is served by the Nassau County Police Department, with the Sixth Precinct station house located on Community Drive, just south of Northern Boulevard.
 RMPs 608 and 616 are the cars assigned to patrol duties in Manhasset.
 In 2005, a Wall Street Journal article ranked Manhasset as the best town for raising a family in the New York metropolitan area.
 The Manhasset area, settled by 1680, grew quickly after it began being served by the Long Island Rail Road in 1898.
-The LIRR provides access to New York City via the Manhasset station with an approximately 40 minute commute to Penn Station.
+The LIRR provides access to New York City via the Manhasset station with an approximately 40-minute commute to Penn Station or Grand Central.
 Express trains, which run during rush hour, make the trip in less than 30 minutes.
 The hamlet of Manhasset is located 19.5 miles (29.2 km) away from midtown Manhattan.

 In the 2010s and 2020s, talks have been restarted to connect the businesses on Plandome Road to sanitary sewers operated by the Great Neck Water Pollution Control District.
 These proposals have been discussed for decades but historically had been met with opposition, ultimately killing some of the earlier plans.